babashka/scittle/README.md

 @(promise) ;; wait until process is killed
 ```

-### REPL
+### nREPL

-To connect to a Scittle REPL from your editor, scittle provides an nREPL
+To connect to a Scittle nREPL server from your editor, follow these steps:
-implementation.
-To run the nREPL server you need to follow these steps:

 In babashka or Clojure JVM, use the
 [sci.nrepl](https://github.com/babashka/sci.nrepl) dependency and run: